microsoft/Windows-AppConsult-PWALab/Manual/README.md

     We subscribe to the **fetch** event, which is triggered every time the browser performs a HTTP request against the server.
 Thanks to the **event.respondWith()** function we intercept the operation.
 This way, the browser won't try to handle it, but it will be up to us to do it.
 However, in this case we are behaving like the browser ; so we simply invoke the **fetch()** method passing, as parameter, the original request.
 This way, it will simply be forwarded to the server.

-4. Now expand the **js** folder in the Explorer panel and press again the **New file** button.
-Name it **sb-pwa.js**.
+4. Now expand the **js** folder in the Explorer panel and click the **New file** button again.
+Name the newly created file **sb-pwa.js**.
 This is the file where we're going to implement all the logic to register the service worker.
 5. Copy and paste the following code snippet:

     ```javascript